St George's Church, Kendal: Architecture

 Webster's nave and tower bases are constructed in limestone and are in Early English style with thin lancet windows and buttresses.
 The chancel added by Austin and Paley is in sandstone, its style being Decorated.
 Inside the church, the wooden pulpit stands on columns of Peterhead granite, and the lectern is in the form of an eagle.
 The furnishings in the chancel are by Austin and Paley.
 The sanctuary is floored with Carrara marble and Crinoidal limestone from Dent.
 To the south of the chancel is a transept containing the choir and clergy vestries.

 The three-manual pipe organ was made in 1883 by the local organ builders Wilkinson and Sons and is claimed to be the largest surviving example of the firm's work.
-Wilkinson and Sons survived into the 20th century and in 1911 moved the instrument from its original home in the south gallery to the newly constructed organ chamber.
-In 1983 it was restored by Rushworth and Dreaper.
+In 1911 the same firm moved the instrument from its original home in the south gallery to the newly constructed organ chamber.
+In 1983 it was restored by Rushworth and Dreaper of Liverpool, the successor firm to Wilkinson.